jorgebucaran/fisher/README.md

 fisher install jorgebucaran/nvm.fish
 ```

-> Wanna install from GitLab?
-No problemo—just prepend `gitlab.com/` to the plugin path.
+> Wanna install from GitLab or Codeberg?
+No problemo—just prepend `gitlab.com/` respective `codeberg.org/` to the plugin path.

 You can also snag a specific version of a plugin by adding an `@` symbol after the plugin name, followed by a tag, branch, or [commit](https://git-scm.com/docs/gitglossary#Documentation/gitglossary.txt-aiddefcommit-ishacommit-ishalsocommittish).